Microck/traccia/README.md

   structured_output_mode: json_schema
 ```

-this is openai-style, not openai-only. any provider that clones the same request and response shape can be used by swapping `base_url`, `model`, and `api_key_env`. the current implementation deliberately targets `chat_completions` because it remains the most commonly copied interface across hosted and self-hosted providers, even if some vendors now prefer newer APIs for their own stacks. for OpenAI specifically, the example uses `gpt-5-chat-latest` because it is a current chat-capable alias that still matches the endpoint this repo implements today.
+any provider that clones the same request and response shape can be used by swapping `base_url`, `model`, and `api_key_env`. the current implementation deliberately targets `chat_completions` because it remains the most commonly copied interface across hosted and self-hosted providers, even if some vendors now prefer newer APIs for their own stacks.

 ## backend surface